View of spring with rocky mountains covered with snow in the background

 The Ghod River supplies water to more than 4.5 million people and 200 industries.
 It originates in the Bhimashankar Wildlife Sanctuary – home to incredible biodiversity – where it supports vulnerable tribal communities who rely on the headwaters for subsistence and sacred sites.
 The Ghod also feeds Maharashtra’s arid farming regions before joining the Bhima River near the city of Pune where a growing urban population requires clean and reliable water for its businesses, families, and schools.
 Rapid development, deforestation, and climate change has impacted the region’s water security, spurring environmental, economic, health and social ramifications.

-The Nature for Water Facility will conduct a Feasibility analysis to determine an investible portfolio of interventions that could measurably improve the region’s water security.
+Nature for Water will conduct a Feasibility analysis to determine an investible portfolio of interventions that could measurably improve the region’s water security.

 South Africa